Sunshine Coast Libraries banner

 Do you enjoy learning new things?
 Does your adult self shy away from situations that will require you to increase your knowledge?
 Those raised with a love of learning embrace new experiences.

-Over recent years, a lifelong love of learning has become one of the must-haves of 21st century learning.
-Particularly as parents recognise the need to raise children capable of adapting in this rapidly changing world.
+Over recent years, a lifelong love of learning has become one of the must-haves of 21st-century learning, particularly as parents recognise the need to raise children capable of adapting to this rapidly changing world.

 What is a love of learning?